MChang360686/Drift-arr/README.md

 TODO
 1) Write Python version
 2) Make a flowchart graphic and add comments
-3) Make a MySQL DB and compare
-4) Write a C version
-5) Write script to compare results for Python and C
-6) Write a Java version

 Assumptions
 - Each account is "unique" for the provided dataset in accounts.csv